yasinaydin14/Pokemon-Bot/README.md

 <br>

 ## Observation Spaces, Action Spaces, & Reward Functions

- Pokémon Showdown is a great RL problem, but a bad benchmark environment, because it is too complicated and updated too often to get any version control.
-Metamon tries to split the RL away from Pokémon, which lets the Pokémon "backend" receive large updates --- [and even be replaced with other implementations](#battle-backends) --- without breaking existing policies.
-We hope **this also lets unrelated projects use our dataset.**
+Metamon tries to separate the RL from Pokémon.
 All we need to do is pick an `ObservationSpace`, `ActionSpace`, and `RewardFunction`:

  1. The environment outputs a `UniversalState`
  2. Our `ObservationSpace` maps the `UniversalState` to the input of our agent.